TForest-UwU/Switchy/README.md

 It did not fail, it just thinks it did <br/>

-When trying to run the script you get a modulenotfounderror <br/>
+When trying to run the script you get a ModuleNotFoundError <br/>
 `ModuleNotFoundError: No module named 'SwitchyBot'` <br/>

 To fix this import sys and use sys.path.append <br/>